saikrishna-211/saikrishna-211/README.md

 # 🚀 About Me

-🎓 B.Tech Undergraduate at NIT Durgapur ('28)
+🎓 B.Tech  CSE Undergraduate at NIT Durgapur ('28)

 💡 Passionate about:
 - Artificial Intelligence